What Treatment Options Are There For Atopic Dermatitis?

 Biologic agents are medications that are targeted to treat diseases at the immune level.
 When used for atopic dermatitis, biological agents target cells in your body that cause inflammatory reactions by blocking specific proteins in your system called cytokines.11

 Antihistamines block the release of histamines, a chemical that is released by the body’s immune system as part of an allergic reaction in response to an antigen.
 Histamine's primary function is to increase blood flow and nerve activity, which causes redness, rash, and itching.
-However, antihistamines have been found to have little effect in treating AD.6
+However, antihistamines have been found to have little effect in treating atopic dermatitis.6

 Phototherapy, or light therapy is the use of ultraviolet light waves as a treatment.9